-The Jordans will live locally within Marsabit, spending the first few months setting up home and building relationships with the local Bishop and church leaders.
-Alan will work to establish a Bible training centre for the AIC, to support new and existing church leaders, helping them grow in their knowledge of the Bible and training them in their pastoral ministry.
-Pauline will be working in children’s ministry in the local church, teaching children Bible stories and seeking to disciple them as they grow in Christ.
-She will also work with the church to help train children’s workers for the future.
+The Jordans live locally within Marsabit, and spent the first few months there setting up home and building relationships with the local Bishop and church leaders.
+Alan is working to establish a Bible training centre for the AIC, to support new and existing church leaders, helping them grow in their knowledge of the Bible and training them in their pastoral ministry.
+Pauline works in children’s ministry in the local church, teaching children Bible stories and seeking to disciple them as they grow in Christ.
+She also works with the church to help train children’s workers for the future.

 Could you partner with the Jordans in this work?

 The Jordans serve with the Africa Inland Church at the Northern Bible Training Centre in Marsabit, northern Kenya.

 If you would like to partner with the Jordans in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.